jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Kitsune.md

 RacialMods: +2 Acrobatics
 Languages: Common, Elven, Sylvan
 SQ: bloodline arcana (+2 DC for compulsion spells), change shape, kitsune magic
+SpecialAbilities:
-SpecialAbilities: >
+  Change Shape (Su): >
-  Change Shape (Su) A kitsune can assume the appearance of a specific single human form of the same sex.
+    A kitsune can assume the appearance of a specific single human form of the same sex.
 The kitsune always takes this specific form when she uses this ability.
 A kitsune in human form cannot use her bite attack, but gains a +10 racial bonus on Disguise checks made to appear human.
 This ability otherwise functions as alter self, except that the kitsune does not adjust her ability scores.
 Kitsune Magic (Ex/Sp) Kitsune add 1 to the DC of any saving throws of enchantment spells they cast.
 Kitsune with a Charisma score of 11 or higher gain the following spell-like ability: 3/day-dancing lights.
 SpellsKnown: Sorcerer Spells Known (CL 1st; concentration +4)  1st (4/day)-charm person (DC 15), sleep (DC 17)  0 (at will)-daze, detect magic, prestidigitation, read magic
 SpellsPrepared:
 SpellDomains: